 QUALIFICATIONS OF THE IDEAL CANDIDATE

-While no one candidate will embody all the qualifications enumerated below, the ideal candidate will possess many of the following professional and personal abilities, attributes, and experiences
+The ideal candidate will be deeply committed to UnLocal’s mission and understand the critical role that legal services and advocacy and community engagement play in protecting the rights of undocumented immigrant communities.
+While no one person will embody all of the desired qualities, the ideal candidate will possess many of the following professional and personal abilities, attributes, and experiences:

 Nonprofit Professionals Advisory Group

-APPLICATIONS & INQUIRIES For a detailed position description, please visit: https://nonprofitprofessionals.com/current-searches-all/aclu-edwa
+For a full position description, please visit: https://nonprofitprofessionals.com/current-searches-all/confluence-coo

 Nonprofit Professionals Advisory Group